-While the ukulele has long been a mainstay of folk music, it has recently seen a popularity boom because of its portability, ease of playing, and incorporation into many contemporary music acts.
+While the ukulele and songs for ukulele has long been a mainstay of folk music, it has recently seen a popularity boom because of its portability, ease of playing, and incorporation into many contemporary music acts.

 With a light, distinctive sound, the ukulele can easily be incorporated into almost any musical arrangement.
 Below are five songs that are well-suited to the ukulele.
 If you’re planning on playing alone or as part of a group you can miss with this songs.